sachindae/MIDITransfer/README.md

 - Run with -a to print out MIDI ports and IPs
 - Run with -d flag to print out MIDI ports
 - Run with -l and/or -p flags to print out local/public IP

+# TODO
+- Optimization for parsing/sending data
+- Allow for more than 2 people to communicate at a time